Shawn-Chahal/abstract-strategy/README.md

 ### int check_input()
 Validates the user input.

-### int check_moves()
-Determines if the AI has attempted to check every branch of the game tree at a given node.

 ### int next_player()
 Returns the next player.
 In some games (E.g., Reversi) a player may have to pass their turn if they have no available moves.